mohammad-a-hossain/next.js-practice-advance/README.md

 - need install swr package -- run yarn add swr
 - use swr hook to change the data
 - it is good for super fast data fetching
+*** server side rendering fetch data to  client side ***
+- making a event js folder
+- use getServerSideProps()
+- use useState for changing the event data
+- use the filtering function category ways
+- use the next/router

+***rules server side rendering***
+- fetch data at request time
+- use getServerSideProps() help with SSR data fetching
+- combining pre rendering with client side data fetching
+- shallow routing